auth0/docs/articles/private-saas/infrastructure/security.md

 If you are behind a transparent proxy, you will need to:

 * obtain certificate(s) for your proxy;
-* add an exception so that the Appliance instance(s) may get through the proxy unauthenticated.
+* add an exception so that the Private SaaS implementation may get through the proxy unauthenticated.

 ## HTTPS

-Please ensure that your network is configured such that the Auth0 Appliance exposes HTTPS to end users only.
+Please ensure that your network is configured such that the Auth0 Private SaaS exposes HTTPS to end users only.

 ## SMTP

-You must configure an SMTP server in order for the Auth0 Appliance to send emails.
-The Auth0 Appliance requires an authentication SMTP server that has been configured with SMTP PLAIN authentication.
+You must configure an SMTP server in order for the Auth0 Private SaaS to send emails.
+The Auth0 Private SaaS requires an authentication SMTP server that has been configured with SMTP PLAIN authentication.

 **AWS SES Users**: If your domain is not validated, you will not be able to send email with AWS SES.

 Optionally, you may use a Transactional Email Provider (e.g. SendGrid, Amazon SES, Mandrill).

-The Appliance supports STARTTLS, but it is not required.
+The Private SaaS supports STARTTLS, but it is not required.

 ## Auth0 Remote Access

-Auth0 may require remote access to your Appliance instances to perform updates, maintenance, or troubleshooting.
+Auth0 may require remote access to your Private SaaS implementation to perform updates, maintenance, or troubleshooting.

 ### Initial Configuration